 Third party brokers

 For exchanges and trading venues where we are not a direct participant, we place orders given to us by clients with brokers.
-Some brokers are third parties and our US broker a member of RBS Group.
+Some members are third parties and our US broker a member of NatWest Group.
 We use different brokers for different markets but because the volume of business is relatively small, we try to use as few brokers as possible to achieve economies of scale.
 Our brokers have been selected to provide Best Execution on the basis of strength and depth of exchange and clearing memberships, expertise, quality of service and value.

 This information including associated data reports shows NatWest Market’s top 5 execution venues in terms of trading volumes where it executes client orders in financial instruments and information on the quality of information obtained.
 It is not marketing material or investment advice and is for information purposes only.
 The information is required by law pursuant to the provisions of Directive 2014/65/EU of the European Parliament and of the Council of 15 May 2014 on markets in financial instruments and amending Directive 2002/92/EC, the Commission Delegated Regulation (EU) 2017/576 of 8 June 2016 supplementing Directive 2014/65/EU of the European Parliament and of the Council with regard to regulatory technical standards for the annual publication by investment firms of information on the identity of execution venues and on the quality of execution and the rules of the Financial Conduct Authority and is limited to the provision of execution services to you by NatWest Markets from the European Economic Area (EEA).